blumja/hr_controlling_report_thesis/README.md

 * airflow: Airflow DAG definitions and needed plugins.
 * datamodel: The datamodel of the project.
 * dbt: All sources, models and macros needed for the dbt data transformation.
+* powerbi_screenshots: Full sized screenshots of the Power BI Dashboard featured in the bachelor thesis.